amitrakshar01/Path-to-become-a-Quantum-Scientist/README.md

 ## Cons to the establishment of Quantum Networks

 1. Wireless communication over long distances, keeping in-tact the entanglement of the photons is a challenge.
 [Micius](https://www.drishtiias.com/daily-updates/daily-news-analysis/micius-a-quantum-enabled-satellite) achieved it to an extent.
 Give it a read by clicking on the Micius word in the previous sentence.
-2. To transfer photons, we need long Optical fibers(lossless), veyr costly.
+2. To transfer photons, we need long Optical fibers(lossless), very costly.
 3. Replacing the Classical Internet with the Quantum Internet may take decades.